Thomas Bilson: Years under the Tudors (1547–1603)

 Thomas Bilson's father, Harmann Bilson, is said to have been a descendant of the Duke of Bavaria through his own grandmother, the wife of Arnold Bilson, a citizen of "High Germany".
 Harmann became a fellow of Merton College, Oxford in 1537 and graduated B.A. on 27 March 1538/39.
 Thomas was one of his six children (three sons and three daughters), and was born in the city of Winchester.
 Other sources highlight the fact that the celebrated William Twisse was a nephew of Thomas Bilson's.

-Bilson was educated at the twin foundations of William of Wykeham's, Winchester College and New College, Oxford.
-He was a fellow of New College from 1563-1572, graduating B.A. in 1566 and M.A. in 1570.
+Bilson was educated at William of Wykeham's twin foundations of Winchester College and New College, Oxford.
+He was a fellow of New College from 1563 to 1572, graduating B.A. in 1566 and M.A. in 1570.
 He began to distinguish himself as a poet until, on receiving ordination, he gave himself wholly to theological studies, in which he was awarded B.D. in 1579 and D.D. in 1580/81.
 He was soon made prebendary of Winchester, and headmaster of the college there until 1579 and warden from 1581 to 1596.
 His pupils there included John Owen, and Thomas James, whom he influenced in the direction of patristics.
 In 1596, he was made Bishop of Worcester, where he found Warwick uncomfortably full of recusant Roman Catholics.
 For appointment in 1597 to the wealthy see of Winchester, he paid a £400 annuity to Elizabeth I.